 South Carolina defeated TCU, 14-6, on Friday at One Wood Farm.
 Photos by Mike Slade.

-Carol Gwin is in her third season with the South Carolina Equestrian team.
+Carol Gwin is in her fourth season with the South Carolina Equestrian team.
 She was hired prior to the 2010-2011 season.

 A 1996 graduate of Mary Washington College, Coach Gwin has been involved in collegiate equestrian for most of her life.
 She worked at Sweet Briar College from 1996-2000 as a riding instructor and head of the college's intercollegiate team before returning to Blacksburg, Va. to set up her own boarding and lesson business at Walnut Spring Stables.